nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_07-MULTIPLE_INHERITANCE.md

 Now each class can override and specialize inherited behavior, or simply choose to let the parent class' logic run, depending on the situation.

-## More Attractive Attractions
+## Pracice: More Attractive Attractions

 Your critter types are in much better shape, so it's time to overhaul the attractions, too, and apply some inheritance magic to them.
 After all, what happens when Bobby announces he's adding a "Monkey Island" or "Big Kat Kountry"?

 Having an **`Attraction`** base class makes a lot of sense when you think about how quickly Bobby's business is growing.

 Define an **`Attraction`** class in the new `attractions.py` module you created earlier.
 While we're at it, let's add some aditional behavior -- a delete method -- and define two dunder methods to help with identifying our objects -- `__str__` and `__len__`.